Have you heard of a Media Release Agreement?

-In the online world, no matter what kind of entrepreneur you are, you are undeniably going to use someone else’s intellectual property (i.e. name, photo, video, etc) without knowing that you are violating their rights of privacy and publicity.
+In the online world, no matter what kind of entrepreneur you are, you will undeniably use someone else’s intellectual property (i.e. name, photo, video, etc.) without knowing you are violating their rights to privacy and publicity.

-- If you are one of those entrepreneurs who publish random photos and videos from the internet without having consent from the owner then you are making a huge legal mistake.
+Note: If you are one of those entrepreneurs who publish random photos and videos from the internet without having consent from the owner, then you are making a huge legal mistake.

-Because by doing that, you run the risk of getting sued and paying thousands of dollars in lawyer fees and court costs.
+By doing that, you risk getting sued and paying thousands of dollars in lawyer fees and court costs.

-As an online or offline business owner, you are subjected to follow the law otherwise your one legal mistake can shut down your entire business.
+As an online or offline business owner, you are subjected to follow the law.
+Otherwise, just one legal mistake can shut down your entire business.

 A Media Release Agreement is a legal document you must use before using someone else’s media assets, photos, videos, or testimonials.